Mohido/Multiproc_Vaccination_Programm/README.md

 # Multiproc_Vaccination_Programm
-A simple terminal program for linux systems.
-It was made to implement the basics of multi-processes , files data manipulation with C.
+A simple collection of a linux-based terminal programs.
+It was made to implement the basics of multi-processes, files data manipulation (IPCs -Inner process communictations-) with C.

 # Notes:
-1) This is a linux exclusive program that runs on linux based systems.
+1) These are a collection linux exclusive programs that runs on linux based systems.
+These programs only serve for IPC practicings and nothing more.
-2) Data.bin is the normal database file that the program uses.. you can: add, modify, delete or list all the data in the file.
-Plus, you can vaccinate the people in the file.
-3) Data2.bin is a backup of the original given data for testing.
-Data.bin contains the data after a certien procedure (Vaccinating procedure).
-So to start from the begining overwrite the Data.bin with the backed up file ( Data2.bin).
-4) userinterface.c contains the functionality of the first 4 options in the menu, while the "vaccinate people - start day" option is implemented in the main.c
-5) main.c is responsible for multi-processing part implementation. while userinterface.c is the responsible of handling file manipulation.
+2) Main_Program: has a full interface that handles everything.
+3) Practice_Program: is a simple program that has a specific task description to it.
+It serves for practicing more IPC rules.

 # How to use:
 1) Make sure that you are on a linux based system.